 Treatment for Heroin/Opiates

 Treatment for heroin addiction typically happens over a period of 3-12 months based on the needs of each individual.
-Many heroin dependent individuals require a medical detox as their first stop due to withdrawal symptoms they experience when they cease drinking heroin.
-Medical detox for heroin addiction typically lasts between 2-7 days.
+Many heroin dependent individuals require a detox as their first stop due to withdrawal symptoms they experience when they cease using heroin.
+Sub-acute detox for heroin addiction typically lasts between 2-7 days.
 There is typically no treatment in detox as the purpose of detox is to get the patient medically stabilized and prepared to be able to participate in treatment.

 Stepping Down Through Levels of Care